Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Enter Old Gate of Medieval Betanzos on day four of the English WayEnter Old Gate of Medieval Betanzos

-And of course, after the river the Way is uphill, through the gate, to the left then right and up the hill onto the Rúa Prateiros, shown below left.
+And of course, after the river the Way is uphill, through the gate, first to the left, then to the right and up the hill onto the Rúa Prateiros, shown below left.
 This is a steep climb of about 150 meters toward the center of town.

 The guys were giving me the evil eye as I asked them to keep on climbing until the main plaza, farther on.
 We were all tired and wanted a break, but I felt it was worth it to continue on for the amenities in the square.